MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/Complete Guided Lab-Deploy_Applications_to_AKS.md

 1. On the Container registry page, in the vertical hub menu, select **Repositories** and verify that **hellofromnode** and **hellofromdotnet** appear in the list of repositories.

 ## Exercise 3: Deploy container images to AKS
-In this exercise, you will deploy two container images you created earlier in this lab to the AKS cluster.
+In this exercise, you will deploy two container images you created earlier in this exercise to the AKS cluster.

 > **Note:** Before you proceed with this exercise, make sure that the provisioning of the AKS cluster has successfully completed.

 ### Task 1: Create custom AKS namespaces
-In this task, you will create two namespaces on the AKS cluster you created earlier in this lab.
+In this task, you will create two namespaces on the AKS cluster you created earlier in this exercise .

 1. In the Azure portal, in the **Search** text box, search for and select **Kubernetes services**.
 1. On the **Kubernetes services** page, select **aks-01**.